Protect Yourself Against Credit Card Fraud

-You’ll be amazed how long it takes people to report a stolen or lost card.
-We’ve all gone home and checked the house first… However the sooner you report a missing credit card the sooner your credit card issuer can cancel your credit card and prevent fraudulent charges.
-Good practice is to write down your credit card companies’ customer service number, so you have them if your credit cards are ever missing.
+You’ll be amazed at how long it takes people to report a stolen or lost card.
+We’ve all gone home and checked the house first… However, the sooner you report a missing credit card the sooner your credit card issuer can cancel your credit card and prevent fraudulent charges.
+A good practice is to write down your credit card companies’ customer service number, so you have them if your credit cards are ever missing.

 Use strong passwords and keep them safe